todayishazelll/todayishazelll/README.md

 ## 📚 Recent Interests
 - Fine-tuning and evaluation of **LLMs**
 - **Reinforcement Learning** for decision-making and control
-- **Probabilistic modeling** in AI and statistics
+- **Derivatives pricing**
 - **Quantitative strategies** and **financial data analysis**

 ---

-⭐️ *Feel free to explore my repositories and connect if you share similar interests in AI and statistics!*
+⭐️ *Feel free to explore my repositories and connect if you share similar interests in AI and Quant!*